-Long service employees will be provided with a choice of gift valued at no greater than \$200.00.

-Retirement Recognition

-In June of each year, the Board will host a reception for all retiring regular employees including teachers, support staff, principals and vice principals, managers and executive members who have a minimum of 10 years of service in the Chilliwack School District and who are applying to receive the benefits of a pension plan.
+- Long Service Recognition All employees who have attained 20 years of service in the Chilliwack School District.
+Long service employees will be provided with a gift valued at no greater than \$200. - Retirement Recognition All retiring regular employees including teachers, support staff, principals and vice principals, managers and executive members who have a minimum of 10 years of service in the Chilliwack School District.
+Retiring employees will be provided with a gift valued at no greater than \$250.

-The Superintendent, in consultation with the Board, shall be responsible for planning the retirement reception.
+The Superintendent, in consultation with the Board, shall be responsible for planning the employee recognition reception.

-The retirement reception will be conducted as a social event and will include refreshments.
-Retiring employees will be invited to bring a guest to the event and their Principal or Manager may be invited to attend on their behalf.
-The retirement reception will be located at a different venue than the long service reception.
+The reception will be conducted as a social event and will include refreshments.
+Employees will be invited to bring a guest to the event and their Principal or Manager will also be invited to attend.